 The USRC Certified Rating is for buildings that have been evaluated by the US Resilience Council and comply with modern codes for performance in earthquakes.
 Certified buildings are expected to perform in a manner that will preserve life safety of the occupants, limit damage to repairable levels under 40% of replacement cost, and allow functional recovery within a year of a major seismic event.
 Nearly 60% of most cities’ existing building inventories will not comply with this standard.
 The USRC Certified Rating signifies that a building is expected to achieve a level of performance consistent with new building standards.

-This rating gives your team a reliable transaction due diligence report for making well-informed property investment
+The USRC Transaction Rating gives your team a reliable due diligence

-exposure, accommodating both the schedule and cost
+exposure, accommodating both the schedule and cost demands of the leasing,

 What is included in a USRC Rating?

 people in the building to get out of the building unharmed after an

-repair the building after an event.
-Damage is a percentage of the building’s
+repair the building after an event as a percentage of the building’s